-Acre (/'??k?r/ or /'e?k?r/, Hebrew: ??????, ?Akko; Arabic: ????, ?Akka, Ancient Greek, Akre, ?κρη)[2] is a city in the Western Galilee region of northern Israel at the northern extremity of Haifa Bay.
+Acre (// or //, Hebrew: ??????, ?Akko; Arabic: ????, ?Akka, Ancient Greek, Akre, ?κρη)[2] is a city in the Western Galilee region of northern Israel at the northern extremity of Haifa Bay.
 The city occupies an important location, as it sits on the coast of the Mediterranean, linking the waterways and commercial activity with the Levant [3] Acre is one of the oldest continuously inhabited sites in the world.

 Historically, it was a strategic coastal link to the Levant.
 In crusader times it was known as St. John d'Acre after the Knights Hospitaller of St John order who had their headquarters there.
 Acre is the holiest city of the Bahá'í Faith.
 In 2011, the population was 46,464.[1]
 Acre is a mixed city, 72 percent Jewish and 28 percent Arab.
 The mayor is Shimon Lankri, who was re-elected in 2011.[4]